 Agriculture activity

 Tilling / Fallowing Herbicide Application

 Harrowing Livestock Feeding

 Seeding Fertilizer Application

 Harvesting Mowing

 Haying Spreading of Manure

 Agriculture activities are permitted on or near a pipeline ROW as long as depth of cultivation is less than 18 inches.
-Written consent from Pembina U.S. and a one-call placement are required for non-agricultural activities.
+Written consent from Pembina U.S. and a One-Call notification may be required for non-agricultural activities.